-- Possibility to create PHP files and classes from templates.
+Possibility to create PHP files and classes from templates.

-- Syntax and error highlighting.
+Syntax and error highlighting.

-includestatements and file references, including references to
+includestatements and file references, including references to PHAR archives.

-PHARfiles from the current project and the specified include path are shown in the project tool window under the Project View/Libraries/PHAR node and available for browsing right there.
+All the PHAR files from the current project and the specified include path are shown in the project tool window under the Project View/Libraries/PHAR node and available for browsing right there.

-- Intention actions and quick fixes
+Intention actions and quick fixes

-- Surrounding with code constructs Ctrl+Alt+J and Ctrl+Alt+T.
+Surrounding with code constructs Control+Alt+J and Control+Alt+T.

-- Jump to declaration (Ctrl+B).
+Jump to declaration Control+B.

 PHP development support is provided through the PHP plugin.
-The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Managing Plugins.
+The PHP plugin is not bundled with IntelliJ IDEA, but it can be installed on the Settings | Plugins page, tab Marketplace, as described in Installing plugins from JetBrains Marketplace.

 This part describes some procedures that are specific for developing PHP applications and some preliminary steps that are required to configure PHP development environment.